US

-US PE/VC Benchmark Commentary: Fourth Quarter 2014
+US PE/VC Benchmark Commentary: First Quarter 2015

 We are not unconditional advocates for or against active management; investors have different circumstances.
 However, while there are many logical rationales for favoring index over active investing, the recent performance struggle of the average active manager is not among them.